RCA VP 3000

 RCA's VP 3000 Interactive Data Terminals were a family of portable computer terminals housed in compact keyboard-like cases, but notable for their use of a color-coded membrane keyboard.
 The systems supported color output to a television with 20 and 40 character-per-line modes, and an optional built-in modem.
 It was first advertised in September 1982.

 The VP series started life as an upgrade to RCA's COSMAC VIP kit-computer, originally to be known as the VIP II.
-Unlike the original VIP, which was a bare motherboard for hobbyists, the VIP II would be a complete home computer.
+Unlike the original VIP, which was a bare motherboard for hobbyists, the VIP II was intended to be a complete home computer.
 Most of the new features were added through a series of expansion cards built into the chassis, most of which already existed as add-on cards for the VIP.
 Although some marketing material was produced in 1979, and RCA suggested it would be available "some time next year" at a price around $400, the VIP II was never released.

 Instead, the design was re-purposed as a terminal system by replacing the ROMs with ones containing a simple terminal program and optionally adding a modem.
 The machines were otherwise the same as the VIP II, which is why it included color output, a "tone generator", and the relatively limited 40-column output in an era when 80-column was the standard for terminals.